Luxganica/Portfolio/README.md

   </tr>
 </table>

->Accurate reproduction of the "Keyblade" weapon from the game Kingdom Hearts:
+>Artistic animated reproduction of the "Prison Realm" cube from the anime JujutsuKaisen:

 <table align="center">
   <tr>